LaunchCodeEducation/skills-back-end-java/java4python/classes-and-objects-inheritance/README.md

 ![Inheritance Tree](inheritance-tree.png)

+You can see that classes `B`, `C`, and `D` all extend class `A`.
+And class `E` extends class `D` which itself extends class `A`.
+So class `E` involves an even greater specialization of behavior than class `D`.

 As with Python, fields and non-constructor methods are directly available to instances of the subclass, subject to any access modifiers.
 In general, this means that `private` and default/package-private members of a base class are not accessible to a subclass.
-Package-private members are, however, accessible to subclasses within the same package.
+The exception to this is that package-private members are accessible to subclasses *within the same package*.

 <aside class="aside-note" markdown="1">
 This is a good time to review [access modifiers in Java](../introduction-to-classes-and-objects/#access-modifiers) if anything in the last paragraph was fuzzy.
 </aside>

-For an example, let's revisit our `Cat` and `HouseCat` implementations from [Chapter 14 of Unit 1](https://runestone.launchcode.org/runestone/static/thinkcspy/ClassesDiggingDeeper/Inheritance.html), modified to illustrate some Java-specific concepts.
+For example, let's revisit our `Cat` and `HouseCat` implementations from [Unit 1](https://runestone.launchcode.org/runestone/static/thinkcspy/ClassesDiggingDeeper/Inheritance.html), modified to illustrate some Java-specific concepts.

 ```java
 public class Cat {